gobrenix/gobrenix.com/wp-content/plugins/backupwordpress/readme.txt

 **My backups seem to be failing?**

-If your backups are failing - it's commonly caused by lack of available resources on your server.
-The easiest way to establish this to exclude some [of] or your entire uploades folder, running a backup an if that succeeds.
-If so, we know it's probably a server issue.
-If not, report the results to our support team for further help.
-To do this, either enable suport from your Admin Dashboard (recommended), or email backupwordpress@hmn.md
+If your backups are failing, it's commonly caused by a lack of available resources on your server.
+To establish this is the case, exclude the complete (or parts of the) uploads folder and run a backup.
+If that succeeds, you know it's probably a server issue.
+If it does not succeed, report the results to our support team for further help.
+You can contact support by enabling support from your Admin Dashboard (recommended), or emailing backupwordpress@hmn.md

 **Further Support & Feedback**